rfitak/Camel_Genomics/window_diversity.md

 - --Threads 8 :: use 8 threads, this took only 9 minutes using 8 threads
 - --verbose :: provide detailed run time log
 - --population XX 1,2,3,... :: the population ID and comma-separated list of samples.

+### Find windows under positive selection
+In this section we will find the extreme outlier windows to identify regions under positive selection.
+Most of this analysis will be done in R.